gui3/gui3/README.md

 # Hi !

-I am an french amateur developper and musician/producer.
+I am an french amateur 💻developper and 🎶musician/producer.

 To know more, you can visit my personal homepage at [**gui3.fr** (! not yet https)](https://gui3.fr)